 Single Pane of Glass Experience

-Cisco Finesse 12.0 comes with more intuitive tools, as compared to its previous versions, and is helping in providing enhanced user experience.
+Cisco Finesse 12.0 comes with more intuitive tools, as compared to its previous versions, and is helping in providing an enhanced user experience.
 Finesse 11.5 came with a lot of new-age features and benefits; however, it felt and looked a bit outdated and was not exactly a design that one would have expected.
-As a result, new user or agents had to go through different types of training to get familiar to its features and benefits—it lacked an intuitive nature.
-Finesse 12.0, has the solution and comes with the upgrades offering high intuitive capabilities.
-Contact center agents can now proactively use the available tools without any training by anticipating the process flow requirements by allowing customer service group in the organization to handle queries—this helps in saving time and delivering the improved user experience.
+As a result, new users or agents had to go through different types of training to get familiar with its features and benefits—it lacked an intuitive nature.
+Finesse 12.0, has the solution and comes with upgrades offering high intuitive capabilities.
+Contact center agents can now proactively use the available tools without any training by anticipating the process flow requirements by allowing customer service groups in the organization to handle queries—this helps in saving time and delivering the improved user experience.

 Say “Hello” to Chat

 The chat feature is not technically an upgrade for Cisco.
 Agents and supervisors in contact centers are familiar with the chat feature and many have experience of using it.
 Agents and supervisors found the chat feature to be very beneficial as it provided a seamless agent to agent, and agent to supervisor interaction.
 However, this feature was removed in Cisco Finesse 11.5, which left many disappointed and wondering what was in store next.
 Cisco took note of this and has bought back the integrated chat feature in version 12.0.
 Now supervisors can broadcast important messages to their teams and also have individual one on one conversations with the agent.
 This allows contact center supervisors and agents to address customer queries with ease while enhancing the contact center productivity, by handling more calls in less time without compromising on the quality.